Fontenelle Forest: History

 After settlement by Woodland culture Indians for a thousand years prior to the arrival of whites, the Lewis and Clark Expedition camped near or at the location of the forest on July 27, 1804.

-Joshua Pilcher founded a trading post near Fontenelle Forest's great marsh for the Missouri Fur Company in 1812.
-This was at the edge of territory of the Omaha and Otoe peoples.
+Joshua Pilcher founded a trading post near Fontenelle Forest's great marsh for the Missouri Fur Company in 1823.
+This was at the edge of the territory of the Omaha and Otoe peoples.
 The French-American trader Lucien Fontenelle, from New Orleans, later bought the post from Pilcher, and it became known as Fontenelle's Post.

 With the declining fur trade, he sold the post to the federal government in 1832, which used it to house the Bellevue Indian Agency.
 After Fontenelle's death in 1840, his oldest son Logan Fontenelle returned to Nebraska from school in St. Louis.
 Tri-lingual and of mixed race, the younger Fontenelle started working at age 15 as an interpreter for the US Indian agent at the Agency.
 His mother was the daughter of the Omaha principal chief, Big Elk; and he spoke Omaha, English and French.

 The younger Fontenelle participated as interpreter in negotiations for the Omaha cession of land in its 1854 treaty with the United States, and many European Americans in the late nineteenth and early twentieth centuries thought he was a chief.
 In 1919 the historian Melvin R. Gilmore wrote an article explaining the Omaha patrilineal gente system, which he believed prohibited Fontenelle as a chief because of his American father, as he was never adopted into the tribe.
 Because Fontenelle's father was a white man, the Omaha classified him as also white.
 Both father and son are buried in the forest, although the exact location is unknown.

 Dr. A.A.
 Tyler and Dr. Harold Gifford, Sr. founded the Fontenelle Forest Association in 1913 with a mission to preserve the woodlands south of Omaha, Nebraska along the Missouri River.
 They bought their first preservation land in 1920.
 The association named the forest after Logan Fontenelle.

 A small nature center was opened in 1966 for the popular educational hikes led by volunteers.
 In 2000, the Fontenelle Forest Association officially changed its name to Fontenelle Nature Association.
 In 2012, Fontenelle Nature Association changed its name back to Fontenelle Forest.
 Today, Fontenelle Forest keeps more than 2,000 acres of riparian forest, prairies, swamps, and other lands in preservation.
 The lands encompass one of the largest natural deciduous forests in Nebraska.